ssemyan/sample-app-aoai-chatGPT/README.md

 If you don't add an identity provider, the chat functionality of your app be open to the public and you may experience abuse or run up substantial costs.

-## Best Practices
-Feel free to fork this repository and make your own modifications to the UX or backend logic.
-For example, you may want to expose some of the settings in `app.py` in the UI for users to try out different behaviors.
-We recommend keeping these best practices in mind:

-- Reset the chat session (clear chat) if the user changes any settings.
-Notify the user that their chat history will be lost.
-- Clearly communicate to the user what impact each setting will have on their experience.
-- When you rotate API keys for your AOAI or ACS resource, be sure to update the app settings for each of your deployed apps to use the new key.
-- Pull in changes from `main` frequently to ensure you have the latest bug fixes and improvements, especially when using Azure OpenAI on your data.

 ## Environment variables

 Note: settings starting with `AZURE_SEARCH` are only needed when using Azure OpenAI on your data.
 If not connecting to your data, you only need to specify `AZURE_OPENAI` settings.